fengtingzhang/blog/_posts/2018-04-26-gothamgo-2018-workshop-afternoon.md

 }

 // note the pointer receiver `s *scribe` is because you need to mutate the byte field, you have to pass a reference
-// if you change it to a value accessor `s scribe`, value accessor will not allow a mutate but can be access by both pointers and values func (s *scribe) Write(p []byte) (int, error) {
+// if you change it to a value accessor `s scribe`, value accessor will not allow a mutate
+// the compiler will allow both but it's more maintainability func (s *scribe) Write(p []byte) (int, error) {
   s.data = p
   return len(p), nil